Am0rphous/Ad-free-YouTube-on-WebOS/README.md

 1. Go to [LG's homepage](https://us.lgaccount.com/login/sign_in) and create a developer account.
 2. Download and install LG's app called **Developer Mode** which you'll find in the TVs app store.
 3. Now log into your developer account.
-4. Enable `Dev Mode Status` and `Key Server`.
+4. Enable `Dev Mode` and `Key Server`.
 Write down IP and passphrase.
 5. Use your computer and download and install the app [webOS Dev Manager](https://github.com/webosbrew/dev-manager-desktop).
 6. On the computer, open the app and click `Add Device` to the left.
 Follow the instructions, which will make you connect to your LG TV.
 7. After that you have a connection, click on `Apps`and install the [Homebrew Channel](https://github.com/webosbrew/webos-homebrew-channel).